brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-brandon-shimoda.md

       Western Humanities Review, and Jacket2.
 A former Poetry Editor for Asymptote (2011-2019), she works as an Assistant Professor at the University of Cincinnati.
+  - person: s-an-d-henry-smith
+    event_bio: "S*an D. Henry-Smith is an artist and writer working primarily in poetry, photography, and performance, engaging Black experimentalisms and collaborative practices.
+S*an is also the author of two chapbooks, Body Text and Flotsam Suite: A Strange & Precarious Life, or How We Chronicled the Little Disasters & I Won’t Leave the Dance Floor Til It’s Out of My System.
+Wild Peach, released fall 2020, is their first full length collection. "
 date: 2020-09-02 13:00:00 -0500
 end_date: 2020-09-02 14:00:00 -0500
 series: 121